 However, while cocaine is an addictive substance, a person who has tried cocaine for several days may not be able to stop it immediately and become addicted to it.
 The downside of cocaine abuse is its long-term effects on the overall health of the person, which is mainly caused by longer association with cocaine.
 Likewise, withdrawing from cocaine may also cause severe withdrawal symptoms; one of them is craving for the same drugs which lure the person to go back to addiction.

 There are many signs that immediately show after a person abuses cocaine.
-These signs can actually become bases for a person to be subject to a drug testing.
+Drug testing kits can confirm the presence of cocaine in the system.

 The following are the primary indicators that a person may be abusing drugs.